kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 ; Changes whether the server will force it's config on clients that connect.
 Only affects servers.
 ; WE HEAVILY RECOMMEND TO NEVER DISABLE THIS! serverSyncsConfig = true
-; If false allows you to keep your own defined hotkeys instead of synchronising the ones declared ; for the server.
+; If false allows you to keep your own defined hotkeys instead of synchronizing the ones declared ; for the server.
 ; Sections need to be enabled in your local configuration to load hotkeys.
 ; This is a client side setting and not affected by server settings.